csjiet/csjiet.github.io/index.md

 # Sui Jiet Tay
 <img src = "images/Me2.png" width = 200 align = "center">

-Please visit my [website](https://jiet.tech/) for my latest updates.
+Please visit my official [website](https://jiet.tech/) for the latest updates.

 # About
 I am a recent computer science graduate from the Department of Computer Sciences at the University of Wisconsin Madison.
 I am currently an undergraduate researcher at WISCERS.
 My interest revolves broadly in machine learning and data science.
 Topics I am currently exploring include: